Cynler/Casual-Guide-to-Cleaning/README.md

 When hand washing dishes:
 - Have the water as hot as you can bear (Or wear rubber gloves)
-- Use detergent and some sort of scrub or brush so you are ***actually*** removing the food particles with brute force.
+- Use detergent and some sort of scrub like sponges so you are ***actually*** removing the food particles with brute force.
 - **ACTUALLY PUT YOUR HAND ALONG THE SURFACE OF THE DISHES TO CHECK IF YOU CLEANED THEM PROPERLY!!!**
   - Feel Oily?
 WASH IT AGAIN
   - Feels a weird wet bump?
 THAT'S FOOD BITS STUCK ON IT